 I know most of you are on board with the reality show and the shifter aspect of the series.
 But I see you out there, hiding in the back, wrinkling your nose.
 It's okay, poker face isn't my strong point, either.
 You're saying, sportsball, Kristen?
 Really?

 I LOVE football, especially my New England Patriots.
 I grew up watching the games when they were so bad they used to make me cry.
 No joke.
 I was also in the stands for Tom Brady's first game, which did not make me cry.
+I've even tried betting a few times but never done well at it.
+I will have to look at a sports betting guide to improve.

 The rules of the game can be confusing to a newcomer.
 I want to help!
 I've recruited friend and fellow author, Jennifer Hallock, to talk football 101 with me.
 Jen actually coaches high school football.
 Hashtag baller.
 Enjoy!